openstack/api-site/firstapp/source/networking.rst

 Load balancing
 ~~~~~~~~~~~~~~

-After separating the Fractal worker nodes into their own network, the
+After separating the Fractal worker nodes into their own networks, the
-next logical step is to move the Fractal API service onto a load
+next logical step is to move the Fractal API service to a load
 balancer, so that multiple API workers can handle requests.
 By using a
 load balancer, the API service can be scaled out in a similar fashion
 to the worker nodes.